Browse

 Subject: Environment

-Keywords: customization, Industry 4.0, personalized products, Renewable and Sustainable Energy, sustainable consumption and production (SCP)
+Keywords: customization, Industry 4.0, personalized products, Sustainability, sustainable consumption and production (SCP)

 Sustainability is among the most important directions in global development.
 The challenge today is to reconcile the fastest possible economic growth and the pursuit of prosperity with concern for the environment.
 One of the important problems of modern economies and societies is to reduce overall consumption and implement new patterns of sustainable consumption and production.
 The main aim of this article was to analyze consumer preferences in terms of purchasing personalized production offered by implementing the concept of Industry 4.0 and ensuring sustainable consumption and production (SCP).
 Based on the analysis of the literature and the results of our own research, an attempt was made to estimate the impact of personalized production offered by the Industry 4.0 concept on SCP and thus the sustainable development of the economy.
 This article presents the results of a survey conducted on a selected group of consumers, focusing on learning about expectations, consumer preferences f... [more]